ankit8624/Twitter_troll_detection_using_transformers/README.md

 # 🐦 Twitter Troll Detection using DeBERTa
-*A deep learning-based system to classify tweets as troll or not.*
+*A deep learning-transformers-based system to classify tweets as troll or not.*

 ## 🚀 Live Demo
 🔗 **Try the app here:** [Your Deployment Link](https://twitter-troll-detection.streamlit.app/)